How To Choose An Assisted Living Facility In Denver

 What is the monthly cost of assisted living, and what does it include?
 Can extra services (such as assistance with medications or incontinence care) be added “a la carte,” and if so, how much do they cost?
-Are utilities, phone, and cable included in the monthly cost?
-Does the assisted living facility lock in prices for a period of time, and when was the last price increase?
-Is there a move-in fee, community fee, or deposit required when you sign the lease?
-It’s good to know how much assisted living will really cost, before you sign on the dotted line.
+Are utilities, phone and cable included in the monthly cost?
+Does the assisted living facility lock in prices for a period of time and when was the last price increase?
+Is there a move-in fee, community fee or deposit required when you sign the lease?
+It is good to know how much assisted living will really cost, before you sign on the dotted line.

 Does the assisted living facility accept Medicaid, and if so, is there a private pay, spend-down requirement?
 Find out what your options are before you move in, so that if your funds run out, you know whether you can stay where you are or will need to find an assisted living facility that accepts Medicaid.

 What type of care is provided in assisted living?
 Ask about dressing, grooming, bathing, using the toilet, incontinence care, assistance with medications, transfers (from bed to wheelchair or chair), assistance with walking, wound care, diabetic care, light memory care, and more.

 How’s the food taste?
 How many meals per day are provided?
 Do you have to eat in the community dining room, or can you order off a menu and have meals delivered to your apartment?
 Are some, or all, of the meals prepared in-house?
 Are snacks and beverages included and readily available?
 Can your dietary requirements be accommodated or substitutions made?

 Types Of Units And Floor Plans